 It needs to be a very badly tasting coleslaw for me not to like it – seriously, I love coleslaw.
 And, everyone makes it differently, which is why I never grow tired of reading coleslaw recipes!
+For me, and I’m sure it’s this way for most people, the tastes we all prefer are the tastes of home, our childhood, our mom’s old-fashioned recipes.

 Now, before I get too ahead of myself, I need to say one thing – apples, broccoli, daikon, raisins, etc., do not belong in a coleslaw!!
 I’m not sure where we all went wrong, or who’s responsible for the defamation of coleslaw, but we need to take hold of the reigns and turn this coleslaw fancying pandemic around!
 No more additives!
 I’ve even seen coleslaw with pineapple in it – the nerve!